 - Often results in more positive election campaigns

-RCV Oregon is also studying a new method of voting called Score Runoff Voting, recently renamed Star Voting (for "Score + Automatic Runoff).
-SRV allows voters to give a score to each candidate on a scale of 0-5, from "no support" to "most support."
+Score Runoff Voting, recently renamed Star Voting (for "Score + Automatic Runoff) is a new election method which is gaining interest across Oregon and is being examined by RCV Oregon.
+STAR Voting allows voters to give a score to each candidate on a scale of 0-5, from "no support" to "most support."
 The two candidates with the highest cumulative scores then go to an "instant runoff" in which the candidate ranked higher by more voters wins.
 It combines scoring and ranking forms of vote counting and proponents claim that it improves upon Instant Runoff Voting.
 See the Equal Vote Coalition website for more information.

-RCV Oregon will provide news and analysis on efforts to bring forms of preference voting to Oregon elections.
-Our ultimate aim is to bring preference voting to state and federal offices in Oregon.
+RCV Oregon will provide news and analysis on efforts to bring forms of proportional representation and preference voting to Oregon elections.
 We invite you to join our conversation by signing up and by visiting our social media sites.
-See our Facebook pages: Ranked Choice Voting for Oregon and Ranked Choice Voting for Oregon - Discussion.
+See our Facebook pages: Real Choice Voting for Oregon and Real Choice Voting for Oregon - Discussion.
 More in-depth discussions can be found on our Loomio page.

 Please consider a donation to help fund our website and ongoing efforts to bring preference voting to Oregon.